amari/amari/README.md

 ### [cleta](https://github.com/amari/cleta) *(archived)*
 A cloud metadata server written in Go.
-- Experiment in building lightweight cloud infrastructure components.
+- Experiment in building a cloud-init server.
-- Lessons learned: service discovery, metadata APIs, and Go concurrency patterns.

 ---